helium/HIP/0019-third-party-manufacturers.md

 This document attempts to outline:

-1. Requirements and process for applications by third-party manufacturers
+1. Requirements and process for applications by third-party manufacturers (including Light Hotspot manufacturers)
 2. A rough process for Helium Inc to issue onboarding codes to those manufacturers
 3. Expectations for software maintenance and customer support from those manufacturers